Skip Navigation

 Step 1: Create and Configure a Security Group

-Your endpoint requires a security group with appropriate ingress security rules.
-Click Create security group in the Security Groups tab of your VPC dashboard:
+1. Click Create security group in the Security Groups tab of your VPC dashboard.

 Step 2: Create the endpoint

-Navigate to the Endpoints tab of your VPC dashboard and click Create Endpoint:
+1. Navigate to the Endpoints tab of your VPC dashboard and click Create Endpoint.

-Attach the security group you created earlier to the VPC Endpoint and click Create endpoint:
+8. In the Security group section, select the security group you created in the previous step, and click Create endpoint.

-After the Amazon VPC endpoint becomes available, you can obtain the URL that allows your VPC to communicate with your Apache Kafka on Heroku add-on.
+After the Amazon VPC endpoint becomes available, you can obtain the URLs from the config var that Heroku creates to allow your VPC to communicate with your Apache Kafka on Heroku cluster (KAFKA_ENDPOINT_ID_URL).

-This command displays the AWS VPC Endpoint connection URL and the corresponding connection string for your Kafka add-on.
+This command shows the AWS VPC endpoint connection URL and the corresponding connection string for your Kafka cluster.
 The connection string has the following format:

 kafka+ssl://vpc-endpoint-dns-name:10001,kafka+ssl://vpc-endpoint-dns-name:10002,kafka+ssl://vpc-endpoint-dns-name:10003

-You can now use this connection string to connect the applications in your AWS VPC to your Apache Kafka on Heroku add-on.
-Here’s an example command with accompanying output:
+You can now use this connection string to connect the app in your AWS VPC to your Apache Kafka on Heroku add-on.
+Here’s an example command with the output:

 KAFKA_ENDPOINT_01C87AE3C05563935_URL: kafka+ssl://vpc-endpoint-dns-name:10001,kafka+ssl://vpc-endpoint-dns-name:10002,kafka+ssl://vpc-endpoint-dns-name:10003